Company FAQs

 1What specimens are acceptable?

 We accept urine, blood, fluid, bone, tissue, hardware, mucus, fecal matter, semen, sputum, nail clipping and scrapings.
-Each sample will have its own guidelines.
+Each test and respective samples will have its own guidelines.
 Please refer to the “How to Collect a Sample” Sheet prepared for each specialty.
-Click HERE to see the full library of “How to Collect a Sample” sheets.

 2Does MicroGenDX accept tissue as a specimen source?